List Of HTTP Response Codes

 428 | Precondition Required | The server requires a conditional request that is not met by the user-agent |

-429 | Too Many Requests | Learn More - The client has sent too many requests in a given timeframe, and has been temporarily blocked by the server |
+429 | Too Many Requests | Learn More - The client has sent too manyrequests in a given timeframe, and has been temporarily blocked by the server |

 431 | Request Header Fields Too Large | The server refuses to process the request because the headers are too large.
-If headers are reduced in size, the request may be accepted by the server |
+If headers arereduced in size, the request may be accepted by the server |

 451 | Unavailable For Legal Reasons | The resource cannot be legally provided by the server per the servers configuration |

-CServer Error Responses (500 - 599)
+Server Error Responses (500 - 599)

 Code | Meaning | Description |